Adenosylcobalamin

-Adenosylcobalamin (AdoCbl), also known as coenzyme B12, cobamamide, and dibencozide, is, along with methylcobalamin (MeCbl), one of the biologically active forms of vitamin B12.
+Adenosylcobalamin (AdoCbl), also known as coenzyme B12, cobamamide, and dibencozide, is one of the biologically active forms of vitamin B12.

 Adenosylcobalamin participates as a cofactor in radical-mediated 1,2-carbon skeleton rearrangements.
 These processes require the formation of the deoxyadenosyl radical through homolytic dissociation of the carbon-cobalt bond.
 This bond is exceptionally weak, with a bond dissociation energy of 31 kcal/mol, which is further lowered in the chemical environment of an enzyme active site.
-An enzyme that uses adenosylcobalamin as a cofactor is methylmalonyl-CoA mutase (MCM).
+An enzyme that uses adenosylcobalamin as a coenzyme is methylmalonyl-CoA mutase (MCM).